DAN-AND-DNA/bfproxy/README.md

 # bfproxy

-A tiny multi-threaded server for saving protobuf data to mysql; very fast; c++11
+A tiny multi-threaded server for saving protobuf data to mysql; very fast; c++11; Do not need stopping server when you update;

 Architecture: